The module consists of nine units of study, all of which you should complete. They make up the following three sections.

 The third section (Units 8 and 9) provides an introduction to database design and related methods for more effective manipulation of data collected as part of surveillance or research activities.
 The basic principles of simulation modelling as a tool in animal health decision making are then introduced.

-The fee for the software license required is valid for one year and has already been incorporated into the module fee.
+The fee for the software licence required is valid for one year and has already been incorporated into the module fee.
 If studies for the module should extend into a second year, then an additional software fee will be payable.
 The software is not compatible with Apple Macintosh computers.

 By the end of this module you should be able to:

-- describe the methods involved in risk analysis of animal health problems
+- describe the methods involved in risk analysis of animal health problems.

-- explain the components of disease surveillance and control at regional and farm level
+- explain the components of disease surveillance and control at regional and farm level.

-- discuss the use of farm-level health and production information systems
+- discuss the use of farm-level health and production information systems.

-- describe selected approaches to database design and data manipulation
+- describe selected approaches to database design and data manipulation.

 - outline how simulation modelling can be used as part of policy development in animal health.